collarbone fracture clavicle hardware removal!

 Despite my misgivings, I held my breath, and no sooner could I have another negative thought, then a warm flow of anesthesia enveloped me, I breathed into a mask, and I was gone.
 The next thing I knew, I awoke in the recovery room.
 And then, within an hour, I was on my way home with the hardware in hand that was only recently clinched atop my clavicle – the miracle of modern medicine.

 So, let me delay no further – let me stall no more – let me be the one to declare to anyone who is considering getting their clavicle hardware removed:

-Now my plan is simple: Take easy for a few weeks to allow the surgical wound to heal and the bone to repair the screw holes.
+Now my plan is simple: Take it easy for a few weeks to allow the surgical wound to heal and the bone to repair the screw holes.
 Then the recovery is complete.
-A nine month journey that started because an off-leash dog found my bike to be the second most exciting thing along a paved bike path.
+A nine-month journey that started because an off-leash dog found my bike to be the second most exciting thing along a paved bike path.
 I am simply happy to have made the round trip recovery with a minor break.
-Whether or not a surgical repair was the correct decision, I will never know, but my conclusion at the outset was I would make a full recovery no matter what.
+Whether or not a surgical repair was the correct decision, I will never know, but my conclusion at the outset was that I would make a full recovery no matter what.

 - What movements should I do to support clavicle rehabilitation?; and

 - What happens when people decide to get their clavicle hardware removed?

 Mission accomplished.
 My broken clavicle journey began in June 2017 and is chronicled in three posts:

 - Clavicle Injury Part 1: Collarbone Fracture Recovery from Death Defying Bike Accident

 - Clavicle Injury Recovery Part 2: Collarbone Fracture Rehabilitation with at-home physical therapy for post clavicle fracture

 - The blog post you are currently reading, Clavicle Hardware Removal Part 3: Collarbone Fracture – Removing the Surgical Implants